Phuket Condo Exit Strategy Guide for Investors 2026

 Mistake 3: Selling through only one local channel.
 Phuket resale requires international exposure.
 Selling only through a local Thai-language market misses the majority of qualified buyers.

 Mistake 4: Ignoring tax planning.
 Understanding SBT vs withholding tax options before the transaction allows legal optimization.
-Discuss with a Thai tax advisor — not all sellers realize withholding tax may be lower than SBT for long-held properties.
+Discuss with a Thai tax advisor, not all sellers realize withholding tax may be lower than SBT for long-held properties.

 Mistake 5: Not addressing cosmetics.
 A unit with faded walls, old mattresses, and broken fixtures photographs poorly and shows poorly.
 A $1,000-$3,000 cosmetic refresh often adds $10,000-$20,000 to achieved sale price.

-Pros and Cons of Phuket Resale Market
+What Should You Know About Pros and Cons of Phuket Resale Market?

 Frequently Asked Questions